 Cliff path access

-- More information on bus routes can be found on their website.
+- Information on bus routes to the cliffs can be on their website.

-- There are also many car parks along the cliff paths, with easily accessible benches to enjoy the views.
+- There are many car parks with cycyle parking along the cliff paths, with easily accessible benches to enjoy the views.

 West Coast Paths

 - The scenic coastal footpath is nearly 14 miles long, starting at Grandes Rocques on the west coast and running north towards Chouet before it skirts L'Ancresse Common, and ends near the Vale Castle on the east coast.
 Apart from a few short inclines the path is almost flat throughout and is very popular all year round, offering walkers glorious views over a varied coastline of small harbours, rocky inlets and the wide expanses of sand at Ladies Bay and Pembroke.

 - There are numerous car parks and bus stops throughout the coastal path route so it is easily accessible from all parts of the island.
 The current bus timetables is available from www.buses.gg.

 - Cyclists are permitted to use the coastal path but are asked to ride with care and consideration to other users, and at no more than 10 miles per hour.
 Cyclists should always give way to pedestrians.
 Please note that cycling is not permitted on any of the cliff paths between La Vallette and Pleinmont.

 - The coastal dunes and grass lands adjacent to the coastal path are amongst the rarest habitats in Guernsey.
 Dunes and coastal grass lands support a rich variety of plants and insects and these areas are managed by the Agriculture, Countryside and Land Management Service to promote the best conditions for some of the rare plants that grow there.

 - The introduction of the west coast footpaths over ten years ago has helped to greatly improve the biodiversity of these areas by reducing the unintentional trampling of plants and the disturbance of ground nesting birds.

 - Bus routes can be found on their website